flimflam-austin/hugo-cms-test/content/quick_reads/20180413-18-05-13-sears-landlord/index.md

-      > 16 Sears locations – all of which are profitable, according to WSJ – are up for grabs in an _online_ auction set for next month.
+      > 16 Sears locations – all of which are profitable, according to WSJ – are up for grabs in an_online_ auction set for next month.

       wanna be a landlord?
     citation: wanna be a landlord?
     _key: card-1-d27ea188-ae81-49b2-8289-1c45f7a6b046
   - order: 1
+    useCheckmark: false
     body: >-
       ## Bid to be a Sears Landlord